THINGS I LIKED DOING IN SCOTLAND

-Over the last year I have been up to Scotland a couple of times; once during Christmas and again at the end of summer.
-Normally I wouldn't visit the same place twice in such a short amount of time, but there was a girl I wanted to see.
-Towards the end of the second trip, I found the girl I was flying halfway around the world to visit wasn't quite as interested in me as I thought.
+Over the last year I have been up to Scotland a number of times and have a list of some of my favourite things to do in Scotland.
+Normally I wouldn’t visit the same place twice in such a short amount of time, but there was a girl I wanted to see.
+Towards the end of the second trip, I found the girl I was flying halfway around the world to visit wasn’t quite as interested in me as I thought.
 Shit happens.
 We all act like fools now and then.
 I am no exception.

 Despite my last visit leaving a sour taste in my mouth, Scotland is wonderful.
 It is naturally beautiful with a deep historical richness.
 And what a history!
 You could say, in typical British understatement, that Scotland has a ‘bit of a turbulent past’.
 By that you would mean the Scots have been fighting over everything since time began, especially if the English are involved.
 In recent football matches between Ireland and Scotland, it was reported that both supporting crowds were chanting “We hate England more than you”.